inform-us/requirements_specifications/informus/rules/Airway Plan.md

 4. If 'Airway Plan Update Required'; design = red filled bed
 5. If bed is empty; design = white filled bed with dark grey outline

-**[F] Floorplan 2: Airway: Type / Turning Plan / DART Call - floorplan labelling**
+**[I] Floorplan 2: Airway: Type / Turning Plan / DART Call - floorplan labelling**
 - the floorplan displays live data (current state) on a bed by bed basis and is updated as new data is available
-1. If 'Airway Plan Completed'; design = green filled bed
+1. If bed is empty; design = white filled bed with dark grey outline
-2. If 'Airway Plan Missing' (not completed / partially complted); design = white filled bed with red hashed outline
+2. If bed is occupied; design = light blue filled bed with dark grey outline
-3. If 'Airway Plan For Review'; design = orange filled bed
+3. If airway type is entotracheal, tracheostomy or laryngectomy then apply capital letter icon to bed space; 'E', 'T' or 'L' respectively
+4. If DART = YES; design = DART icon to bedspace
-4. If 'Airway Plan Update Required'; design = red filled bed
+5. If Doctor Required = YES; design = red hashed outline ??
-5. If bed is empty; design = white filled bed with dark grey outline
+6. If Senior Nurse Required = YES; design = medium blue filled bed ??

-Secondary "airway managment" labelling

-If a patient is labelled as doctor led turn; an icon "Dr" will be present on bed If a patient is labelled as senior nurse led turn; an icon "SN" will be present on bed.  *(However, if a patient is also labelled as doctor led turn, the label will be doctor led turn as primary label i.e. a reading of doctor led turn overides the label of senior led turn)*
-If a patient has neither doctor led turn or senior led turn label *or DART label*, the bed space will not have an secondary label.

-*(NOTE: For second version of metric - when flowsheet for "emergency teams" become available on EMAP)* If a patient is labelled as DART: an icon spelling DART will be present on bed.

----

-**[C] Future floorplan labelling: Airway Present**
+____
 ## SPC CHART